Dutch football league system: Amateur leagues

-Beginning in 2020–21, under-19 teams of professional or amateur clubs in the Tweede Divisie or higher no longer participate in the Derde Divisie, as they have been placed in the newly formed under-21 league.
+Since 2020–21, under-19 teams of professional or amateur clubs in the Tweede Divisie or higher no longer participate in the Derde Divisie, as they have been placed in the newly formed under-21 league.
 The new under-23 competition is for Tweede or Derde amateur clubs that are not directly eligible for under-21.
+Until 2022–23, clubs from Derde Divisie down to the Eerste Klasse were divided into Saturday and Sunday groups.
+The separation between Saturday and Sunday football was abolished in the Derde and Vierde Divisie as well as in the Eerste Klasse from 2023–24.
+Amateur clubs are asked before the season whether they want to play their home games on Saturday or Sunday.
+This rule may be deviated from by principled Saturday clubs that retain the right to play on their day.

 Women

 Until 2007 the Hoofdklasse was the top division.
 From 2007 the Eredivisie was the top division until 2011 when the BeNe League was created.
-In 2011–12 the Topklasse was created above the Hoofklasse.
-Since 2015 the Eredivisie again is the top level league, as the BeNe League was ended.
+In 2011–12 the Topklasse was created above the Hoofdklasse.
+Since 2015 the Eredivisie again is the top-level league, as the BeNe League was ended.
 The Hoofdklasse plays its matches on two different days per division.
+From 2025, 12 teams participate in the Eredivisie, with this being brought down to 10 for the 2026/2027 season.